Biomass Fuel

 • Devices: pellet stoves, multi-fuel stoves

-• Requirements: Suitable for indoor use in pellet-specific devices with proper ventilation.
+• Requirements: Designed for indoor use in pellet-specific devices; ensure proper ventilation as per manufacturer guidelines.

-• Storage: Store in airtight containers or bags in a dry location to prevent moisture absorption.
+• Storage: Store in airtight containers or sealed bags in a dry location to prevent moisture absorption.

 Wood Briquettes